Managing attributes

 In the Name field, you can enter a description for the attribute model (optionally translated to facilitate the use of your library in other languages).
 You are strongly advised to use a concise name, because this name will be shown at the right side of ClauseBuddy, in the filtering panel.

 The Category field allows you to assign the attribute model to one or more categories.
 If you would have a large number of attribute models, this can facilitate some ordening.
-Note that the category is not shown in the filtering panel, but is shown when editing attributes in the clause editor.
+Note that the category is not shown in the filtering panel, but is shown when .